Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Memory formation: bifurcation mechanisms

-Bifurcations of co-dimension one can be detected by fixing all parameters of a DS except one, and allowing this single parameter to monotonously increase or decrease, while monitoring a certain limit set and its stability.
+We remind the reader that for a general autonomous or a periodically perturbed DS depending on several parameters, bifurcations of codimension one can be detected by fixing all parameters except one, and allowing this single parameter to monotonously and \emph{continuously} increase or decrease, while monitoring a certain limit set and its stability.
 A local bifurcation \footnote{Global bifurcations are irrelevant to this study.} is the instant when this stability changes, thus leading to a dramatic change in the system behaviour \cite{Kuznetsov_bif_theory_98}.
-A more sophisticated well-established method of bifurcation analysis is continuation \cite{Allgower_continuation_book90,Doedel_AUTO_97,Ermentrout_XPPAUT_guide_book02}, which can detect bifurcations of co-dimensions one and higher, when theoretically any number of parameters can be changed simultaneously.
-However, these approaches work well when the number of control parameters in a DS is relatively small and is comparable with the number of state variables.
-Such conventional bifurcation analysis was successfully done for relatively small non-learning NNs with two, three, or four neurons \cite{Das_Hopfield_NN_4-neuron_bifurcation_PhD95,Beer_small_NNs_bifurcations_also_some_large_NNs_AB95,Haschke_NN_discrete_2_3_neurons_non-learning_bifurcations_NC05,Huang_Hopfield_NN_3_neuron_bif_chaos_AMC08,Cervantes-Ojeda_NNs_N_2_bifurcation_diagrams_NC17,Njitacke_Hopfield_4_neurons_bifurcations_IJDC19,Hu_Hopfield_NN_3-neuron_forced_multi-scroll_attractors_enctyption_MTA24}.
+A more sophisticated well-established method of bifurcation analysis is continuation \cite{Allgower_continuation_book90,Doedel_AUTO_97,Ermentrout_XPPAUT_guide_book02}, which can detect bifurcations of codimensions one and higher, when theoretically any number of parameters can be changed simultaneously.
+This way, one can in principle build bifurcation manifolds in the parameter space, although this is a challenging task, and in practice these methods are mostly used to obtain bifurcation manifolds in the space of just two parameters.
+Generally, these approaches work well when the number of control parameters in a DS is relatively small and comparable with the number of state variables.
+Such conventional bifurcation analysis was successfully done for relatively small \emph{non-learning} NNs with two, three, or four neurons \cite{Das_Hopfield_NN_4-neuron_bifurcation_PhD95,Beer_small_NNs_bifurcations_also_some_large_NNs_AB95,Haschke_NN_discrete_2_3_neurons_non-learning_bifurcations_NC05,Huang_Hopfield_NN_3_neuron_bif_chaos_AMC08,Cervantes-Ojeda_NNs_N_2_bifurcation_diagrams_NC17,Njitacke_Hopfield_4_neurons_bifurcations_IJDC19,Hu_Hopfield_NN_3-neuron_forced_multi-scroll_attractors_enctyption_MTA24}.